Namika3e/zuri_stage_2/DOCUMENTATION.md

 ## Step 4: Test the API endpoints

-This is an API that manages names of users in a adatabase.
+This is an API that manages names of users in a database.

 So we have a total of 4 routes